 Authors of selected papers will be invited to submit full papers to be published in the following journals:

-- Supply Chain Forum: an international Journal A call for papers will be issued at a later date by both journals.
+- International Journal of forecasting A call for papers will be issued at a later date by both journals.

 Following up on a successful workshop in Cardiff, UK and International Journal of Forecasting’s special issue on Forecasting for Social Good we are pleased to announce the 2nd biannual Workshop on Forecasting for Social Good in 11-12 June 2020 at Kedge Business School in Bordeaux, France.